unbanksytv/odyssey33/README.md

 Initially, the Degen DAO governance grants veto power to the founder(s) of the project.
 A key reason is that, due to the one-at-a-time auction process, the total supply of minted Dogs is very low in the early days.
 This could enable a single person to execute successful proposals before the community has had chance to grow and develop.
 The goal is for the veto power to be renounced (on-chain) at the appropriate time -- feedback and suggestions are welcomed in this regard.

 Tally provides a governance UI that DAO can use to submit and vote on proposals.
 Proposals and votes submitted via Tally get submitted on-chain to Degen DAO governance contracts and are subject to the above thresholds and time periods.

+## Treasury

+The Degen Treasury is contracts that holds the tokens of the DAO and executes the transactions approved by the DAO, after the timelock delay has passed.
+For these reasons, the contract can also be referred to a Timelock or Executor.
+The contract itself is based on the timelock/executor contract of Nouns DAO, which in turn is is a modified version of Compound Lab's Timelock.
+The "admin" of the Treasury is set to the DAO Governance contract, meaning that a successful governance proposal is required for all transactions.